Upcoming Changes to the Cyber Essentials Question Set in April 25 Update

 The Government approved Cyber Essentials scheme, designed to bolster cyber security across organisations of all sizes, is set to receive an update.
 This scheme helps businesses demonstrate their commitment to essential cyber security standards.
 Achieving a Cyber Essentials certification not only assures customers and partners of an organisation's adherence to these standards but also signifies a trustworthy approach to data and business protection.

 Since 2020, the Cyber Essentials scheme has seen the release of three updated versions, with the latest being version 3.1 published in April 2023.
 The National Cyber Security Centre (NCSC) and IASME regularly review and update the scheme to ensure its relevance and effectiveness.
-The updated Cyber Essentials version 3.2 will officially come into effect in April 2025.
-The release of version 3.2 and its associated updates reflects the commitment to refining and enhancing cyber security practices for businesses.
+The updated Cyber Essentials version 3.2 will officially come into effect on the 28th of April 2025.

 Key changes in the upcoming version 3.2 include: